-Off-whites might fool you, trying to LOOK like white, but they have more softness and depth to them and are usually on the warm side, but can also be a super light gray/cool colour.
+Off-whites might fool you in trying to LOOK like whites, but they have more softness and depth to them and are usually on the warm side, but can also be a super light gray/cool colour.
 Sherwin Williams Alabaster is CLOSE to being an off-white with its low LRV of 82.
 Not sure what LRV is?
 It will BLOW your paint lovin’ mind, read all about it HERE!

 Sherwin Williams Alabaster

-You should now be able to go to the paint store knowing which type of white you’re dealing with.
+You should now be able to go to the paint store knowing which type of white you’re looking for.
 Personally, I’m a pinot gris fan myself, but I’ll settle for a nice chardonnay.
-Oh wait, we’re talking about the PAINT store…right.

-Tips for picking white when you don’t already have one
+Tips for picking white when you don’t have one

 While you can create an interesting and dynamic look with soft, slightly warm whites, to keep it simple you’ll want to check out clean whites or slightly cool whites.

-If you’re still not sure which white you’re dealing with, narrow it down to the 2 white groupings that seem the closest and bring those samples home.
+If you’re still not sure which white you’re dealing with, narrow it down to the two white groupings that seem the closest and bring samples home.

 Pure White is one of my faves.
 It’s pretty darned white with only a weee fraction of warmth in it.
 If all else fails and I can’t figure out what the heck white I’m dealing with, this is usually my go-to.

-Simply White is a popular choice for a fresh, but warm white
+Simply White is a popular choice for a BRIGHT warm white.